 Statement of Canadian Practice with Respect to the Mitigation of Seismic Sound in the Marine Environment (the Statement)

-As noted above, any approved activity near the Gully MPA/critical habitat areas or with an increased likelihood of interaction with species at risk may require enhanced mitigation above and beyond the Statement.
+As noted above, any approved activity near MPAs or AOIs, and/or areas with an increased likelihood of interaction with species at risk may require enhanced mitigation above and beyond the Statement.